 The first dive surely did not disappoint, as this was all within the first 15 minutes.

-Although the remainder of the dive did not have as many exciting encounters, except for a hammerhead silhouette view from the surface, we were able to cross off many more items from our Galapagos sight-seeing list including the Galapagos sharks, puffers, and numerous other local species of fish.
+Although the remainder of the dive did not have as many exciting encounters, except for a hammerhead silhouette view from the surface, we were able to cross off many more items from our Galapagos island travel list including the Galapagos sharks, puffers, and numerous other local species of fish.
 Not a bad first dive!

 Dive Number Two Brings a Flock of Sharks